Boardwalk through lush forest leading to a waterfall in Glenariff Forest Park, one of the scenic Glens of Antrim in Northern Ireland.

 What can I do in the Glens of Antrim?

-You can walk forest trails, explore waterfalls in Glenariff, hike upland routes like Orra Mountain, and follow coastal lanes between villages such as Cushendall and Cushendun.
+You can walk forest trails, explore waterfalls in Glenariff, hike upland routes such as Orra Mountain, follow quiet coastal lanes between Cushendall and Cushendun, and enjoy wildlife watching across woodland and shoreline.

 Are the Glens of Antrim good for walking holidays?

 Yes.
-The Glens are perfect for self-guided walking holidays, offering varied routes from gentle woodland strolls to open hill hikes with sea views.
+The Glens are ideal for self-guided walking holidays, offering a wide variety of routes from gentle woodland paths to open hill walking with coastal views.

 Is there more to do than walking?